Monarchsung/predator-dodges-extension/README.md

 window.addEventListener('resize', resizeCanvas);

 	•	resizeCanvas Function: Adjusts the canvas dimensions to match the new window size whenever the window is resized.
 This ensures that the overlay remains full-screen and properly scaled.
-	•	Event Listener: Listens for the 'resize' event on the window object and invokes resizeCanvas whenever the event is triggered.
+	•	Event Listener: Listens for the ‘resize’ event on the window object and invokes resizeCanvas whenever the event is triggered.

 6. Retrieving Player’s Current Position